Network security

 The Office of the Privacy Commissioner (OPC) has a handy Privacy Statement Generator so you can quickly create a privacy statement that's right for your business.

-Privacy statement generator – Office of the Privacy Commissioner
+Privacy statement generator (external link)– Office of the Privacy Commissioner

 Having a step-by-step plan in place before a cyber security incident occurs will help you: